etenaflame/love/README.md

 study eng11
 1 2 3 to git hub lol111.
 today i wait u11.
-for market  open or close gap pli
+for market  open or close gap pli.
 70 to open 30 to colose up.
 and i wish 1 year i get million ok and i can plan to buy home.